 18- Become a Franchisee:

 Becoming a franchisee of a chain is one of the best business ideas for small towns.
 Sometimes, a small town or rural area might not have enough commercial presence.
 Sometimes, it’s nice to have a run-of-the-mill fast food chain available into the later hours.
-Those in small towns are likely to appreciate the low prices that chain restaurants or fast food vendors can offer.
+Those in small towns are likely to appreciate the low prices that chain restaurants just like Stouffville restaurants or fast food vendors can offer.

 If you want to become a franchisee, there is a process to go through, but it should pay off quickly if the town is excited about your venture.
 It would take the responsibility of branding and positioning off your shoulders at first.
 Of course, there might be some competition.
 As long as you can enter the market with minimal pushback from the town residents, your Dunkin’ Donuts or Subway could hit the ground running!